 Likewise, Lot and his immediate family were still in Sodom and were experiencing pressure and persecution and enduring a time of tribulation “thlipsis.”
 However, the very day Lot left the city the wrath “thumos” fell upon Sodom and Gomorrah and there was no reprieve.

 Both of these events teach us about the time of the end.
-The Lord Jesus specifically tells us that “immediately after the tribulation (thlipsis) of those days the elect are gathered to meet Him in the air.
-(Matthew 24:29-31) After that it becomes the wrath (thumos) of God.
-If you are a born again Bible believing Christian and have made the Lord Jesus your personal saviour and Lord and are trusting in his blood and righteousness to save you then you will never experience the wrath (thumos) of God.
-(1 Thessalonians 1:10; 5:9)
+The Lord Jesus specifically tells us that “immediately after the tribulation (thlipsis) of those days the elect are gathered to meet Him in the air (Matthew 24:29-31).
+After that it becomes the wrath (thumos) of God.
+If you are a born again Bible believing Christian and have made the Lord Jesus your personal saviour and Lord and are trusting in his blood and righteousness to save you then you will never experience the wrath of God (1 Thessalonians 1:10; 5:9).

-Yes, as a believer you will have much tribulation (thlipsis) in this present life and through these trails and tests and afflictions and persecutions you will be prepared for the life to come when there will no longer be pain, sorrow, tears or mourning or death because these former things will have passed away and everything will have been made new.
-(Revelation 21:1-5)
+Yes, as a believer you will have much tribulation (thlipsis) in this present life and through these trials and tests and afflictions and persecutions you will be prepared for the life to come when there will no longer be pain, sorrow, tears or mourning or death because these former things will have passed away and everything will have been made new (Revelation 21:1-5).

 Concerning the Israelites